gusenov/ftp-client-py/README.md

-# FTP-IDS
+# Intrusion Detection Scanner for FTP (IDS4FTP)

-FTP-IDS looks for cases of unauthorized access to FTP websites.
+IDS4FTP looks for cases of unauthorized access to FTP websites.